Raynes/laser/README.md

 # laser

+NOTE: API documentation is forthcoming as soon as I get codox to function.

 Laser is an HTML transformation library.
 I wouldn't call it a templating library, but that's the purpose it'll likely be used for the most and it is well suited to the task.